-The GFIN is a network of 50 organisations committed to supporting financial innovation in the interests of consumers.
+The GFIN is a network of more than 60 organisations committed to supporting financial innovation in the interests of consumers.

 The GFIN seeks to provide a more efficient way for innovative firms to interact with regulators, helping them navigate between countries as they look to scale new ideas.
-This includes a pilot for firms wishing to test innovative products, services or business models across more than one jurisdiction.
+This includes the ability to conduct a cross-border test – a solution for firms wishing to test innovative products, services or business models across more than one jurisdiction.

 It also aims to create a new framework for co-operation between financial services regulators on innovation related topics, sharing different experiences and approaches.